CONTRACT OF CARRIAGE

 - If Seaborne Airlines cancels a flight or fails to operate a flight as scheduled, the Passenger may be entitled to relief under the provisions of this section.
 If Seaborne Airlines denies boarding to a Passenger with a valid reservation, the Passenger will be entitled, at his or her option, to either

 i. transportation at no extra charge on another of Seaborne’s flights to the same destination, subject to space availability, or ii. a refund of the applicable fare paid by Passenger.
-When a portion of the trip has been made, the refund will be made in an amount equal to the applicable one-way fare (less any fees or applicable discount) for the portion of the trip cancelled or not operated as scheduled by Seaborne Airlines.
+When a portion of the trip has been made, the refund will be made in an amount equal to the applicable one-way fare (less any charges or applicable discount) for the portion of the trip canceled or not operated as scheduled by Seaborne Airlines.

 2.10 – OVERSALES, DENIED BOARDING

 - Passengers with confirmed reservations on a flight sometimes fail to show, Seaborne reserves the right to sell more tickets for travel on each flight than there are seats available on the aircraft.
 If a flight is oversold (more passengers hold confirmed reservations than there are seats available), no one may be denied boarding against his or her will until airline personnel first ask for volunteers who will give up their reservation willingly, in exchange for compensation of the airlines’ choosing.
 If there are not enough volunteers, other Passengers may be denied boarding involuntarily.
 In such events, Seaborne will usually deny boarding based upon check-in time, but we may also consider factors such as severe hardships, fare paid, and status within the Seaborne Corporate program.

 - If you are denied boarding involuntarily, you may be entitled to a payment of “denied boarding compensation” from the airline unless: